-12 Different Types of Mold in Homes
+12 Different Types of Mold in Homes and Easy Prevention Strategies

 Mold spores are all around us every day, in the air we breathe and even in the wind that blows into our interior spaces.
 In the natural world, mold spores play an important part in breaking down natural matter; however, when they get inside homes and form colonies, they not only look unsightly but also pose health risks.